littlecodemonkey/blog/content/docs/reading/brodsky_challenge/001_bhagavad_gita.md

 Krishna takes things up a notch here, shifting from philosophy to straight-up divine authority.
 He’s not just giving advice anymore.
 He’s saying, I’m God, trust me.
 The idea that God shows up to restore balance when things go off the rails has a mythological feel, reminding me of similar themes in other religions.
-The part about sacrificing knowledge is unexpected—Krishna has been preaching wisdom, and now he’s saying not to cling to it too tightly.
-That tracks with the Zen “beginner’s mind” idea—true wisdom comes from letting go of rigid thinking.
-Also, the surrender to divine will here feels like an early version of Bhakti (devotion), similar to Christian ideas of grace—trusting in something higher wipes away past mistakes.
+The part about sacrificing knowledge is unexpected.
+Krishna has been preaching wisdom, and now he’s saying not to cling to it too tightly.
+That tracks with the Zen “beginner’s mind” idea.
+True wisdom comes from letting go of rigid thinking.
+Also, the surrender to divine will here feels like an early version of Bhakti (devotion), similar to Christian ideas of grace.
+Trusting in something higher wipes away past mistakes.

 {{% hint warning %}}